He’s never had to compete for a job before—and she fights like a girl.

 Please leave a review

 Book reviews are the best way to help authors gain visibility in today’s crowded marketplace, so after reading please consider posting your thoughts online.
 Best option: buy from your local bookstore, and then post the review on Amazon or Goodreads (or both).
-(You don’t have to write a novel’s worth of comments to really make a big difference.)
+Even a few sentences about what you liked (or didn’t) will really make a big difference.
 Thanks!

 Watch the trailer